Montessori Elementary Program

 Most lessons are given to small groups or individuals so that diverse needs, interests and ability levels are easily accommodated.
 At the same time, daily evaluation and extensive record keeping on the child’s progress enables the teacher to assess when a child is ready to move on to the next level of challenge.
 Thus, there is no limit to the child’s accomplishments.

 The 1:20 ratio ensures that all students receive the individual attention they require.
 The classroom teacher holds an undergraduate degree and a TMI/AMI/MACTE accredited Montessori Teaching Diploma.
-Specialist teachers provide instruction in French, Physical Education, Music, and Art.
+Specialist teachers provide instruction in French (Lower Elementary 2 hours/week, Upper Elementary 2.5 hours/week), Physical Education (3 hours/week), Music (1 hour/week), Art (1 hour/week) and Library (1 hour/week).

 The educational program is designed to maximize each student’s academic success while, at the same time, teaching the student effective study and research skills and to adapt and learn from mistakes.
 The children learn to make responsible choices for themselves and discover how to contribute positively to the world and those around them.
 Their morals and values are nurtured, in part by The Virtues Project, with an emphasis on self-discipline and responsibility.
 The classroom community allows for the strengthening and refinement of social interactions as children learn to consider their own actions, to resolve their own conflicts peacefully and to use the group process for planning and problem solving.